qase-tms/qase-javascript/qase-cucumberjs/README.md

 `.qaserc` parameters:
 - `enabled` - Enable reporter
+- `basePath` - URL Qase.io
+- `environmentId` - To execute with the sending of the envinroment information
 - `apiToken` - Token for API access, you can find more information [here](https://developers.qase.io/#authentication)
 - `projectCode` - Code of your project (can be extracted from main